-WESCO Distribution, Inc. Retirement Savings Plan (the "Plan") was established as of February 28, 1994 (the "date of inception").
-At the date of inception, certain employees of the predecessor company became employees of WESCO Distribution, Inc. (the "Company") and participants in the Plan.
-At the date of inception, all funds held by the prior plans of the predecessor company related to the employees of the Company were transferred to the Plan.
+The WESCO Distribution, Inc. Retirement Savings Plan, as amended and restated January 1, 2015 (the "Plan"), was established as of February 28, 1994 (the "date of inception").
+At the date of inception, certain employees of the predecessor company became employees of WESCO Distribution, Inc. (the "Company" or the "Plan Sponsor") and participants in the Plan, and all funds held by the prior plans of the predecessor company were transferred to the Plan.
+The Plan is administered by the Administrative and Investment Committee (the "Plan Administrator").